bufbuild/docs.buf.build/docs/bsr/remote-generation/hosted-plugins.md

 ### Example

-The following is an example of remote plugin execution, all you need is `buf`, a `buf.gen.yaml` file and a module of your choice.
+The following is an example of remote plugin execution, all you need to get started:

+- `buf`
+- A `buf.gen.yaml` file
+- A module of your choice

-We'll use the [https://buf.build/acme/petapis](acme/petapis) module hosted on the BSR as the input source.
-You can also use local Protobuf files, but for this example we're using a hosted module to illustrate remote plugin execution.
+We'll use the [acme/petapis](https://buf.build/acme/petapis) module hosted on the BSR as the input source.
+You can also use local Protobuf files, but for this example we'll use a hosted module to illustrate remote plugin execution.

-Next, create a `buf.gen.yaml` file with the following contents:
+Create a template file with the following contents:

 ```yaml title=buf.gen.yaml
 version: v1